Christopher Lavorato Profiled for Pro Bono Work

 The profile goes on to mention how Chris has continued his volunteer work with the Austin Bar Foundation, where he lends his time and advice to the legal clinic for military veterans.
 Many of the people whom he helps there would not be able to afford legal counsel without the free advice provided by the clinic.
 Recently, he finished a case where he recovered full benefits for a Vietnam veteran who was initially denied coverage by his insurance company after an auto accident.
 When Lavorato is not doing pro bono work with veterans or fighting for his clients at Howry, Breen & Herman, he finds time to serve on the board of directors for The Playful Child Foundation and teach as an adjunct professor of legal studies at Austin Community College.

 To date, Lavorato has also appeared on the 2015 Northern California Super Lawyers® list and the Texas Super Lawyers® list, by Thomson Reuters (2015-2020) and he is AV® Rated by Martindale-Hubbell® (since 2014).
 Recently, he and fellow attorneys at our office, Sean Breen and Glen Wilkerson, won a multi-million dollar settlement on behalf of hundreds of condominium owners in a construction defect case here in Austin.

 We are proud to have a decorated veteran and accomplished lawyer like Chris Lavorato on our side.
 He’s one of the things that makes our firm great, along with our extensive courtroom experience and commitment to our clients.
-With hundreds of cases tried and millions of dollars settled, our trial attorneys at Howry, Breen & Herman have proven that we are lawyers you can trust.
+Our trial attorneys at Howry, Breen & Herman have proven that we are lawyers you can trust.
 Read the article here.

 To speak with an experienced Austin trial attorney like Christopher Lavorato, call our office at (512) 430-4844 or contact us online today.